Encharted Cook

 • Press the meatloaf mixture into the loaf pan and bake for 1 hour or until an instant-read thermometer shows an internal temperature of 160°F/71°C in the center of the meatloaf.

-• Pour off any liquids from the meatloaf and spread the ketchup across the top of the meatloaf.
+• Pour off any liquid from the meatloaf and spread the ketchup across the top of the meatloaf.
 Return the meatloaf to the oven and bake for another 15 minutes to set the ketchup glaze.

 Remove the meatloaf from the oven.
 Use a large spatula to lift the meatloaf from the pan.
-Serve and Enjoy!
+Serve and enjoy!

 ½ Cup Ketchup